kytimmylai/dischat/README.md

 # dischat
 An easy bot that supports Openai API to query gpt3.5 on your own discord server.
 If you are finding a way to set up a slash command, I implement it in another way you may want to know.
+As a discord user, integrating everything together makes the experience better for me.
+(Here we have gpt and dall so far; others are still trimming and sorting out.
+Stay tuned.)
 <p align="center">
 <img src="myfriend.png" width=50% height=50%
 class="center">